 Uniform Complaint Compliance

-Introduction to SBCS Standardize Complaint procedure
+Introduction to SBCS Standardized Complaint procedure

 SB Charter School’s policy is to comply with applicable federal and state laws and regulations.
 The Charter School is the local agency primarily responsible for compliance with federal and state laws and regulations governing educational programs.
 Pursuant to this policy, persons responsible for conducting investigations shall be knowledgeable about the laws and programs, which they are assigned to investigate.
 This complaint procedure is adopted to provide a uniform system of complaint processing for the following types of complaints: